-On Thursday 14 July the Labour Party suspended Brighton and Hove branch until after the leadership election.
+On Thursday 14 July the Labour Party suspended Brighton and Hove branch until after the leadership election according to the Guardian.

-Supporters of Mr Corbyn’s Momentum movement took three key positions in Brighton and Hove at the AGM: Chair, Mark Sandell, Treasurer, Claire Wadey and Secretary, Greg Hadfield.
+His supporters and the Momentum movement took three of five key positions in Brighton and Hove: Chair, Mark Sandell, Treasurer, Claire Wadey and Secretary, Greg Hadfield.

-Hove MP Mr Kyle said publicly before the elections that he does not support Mr Corbyn and will therefore back Angela Eagle MP, now Owen Smith, to become the next leader of the Parliamentary Labour Party by default, unless other candidates such as Owen Smith come forward.
+He has already said publicly that he does not support Mr Corbyn and will therefore back Angela Eagle MP to become the next leader of the Parliamentary Labour Party by default, unless other candidates such as Owen Smith come forward.

-Labour’s National Executive Committee has introduced a cut-off point for joining the party, ostensibly to prevent vote-rigging by people from other parties joining the Labour Party, who may distort the result.
+Labour’s National Executive Committee may introduce a cut-off point for joining the party, ostensibly to prevent vote-rigging by people from other parties joining the Labour Party, who may distort the result.

-It is likely that only one candidate will stand against Mr Corbyn because the reform or progress wing within the party needs to unite their supporters to defeat Mr Corbyn.
+It is likely that only one candidate will stand against Mr Corbyn because the reform or progress wing within the party needs to unite their supporters.
 Two national contenders would split the reform vote.

 Danielle Spencer from Hove was a humanitarian aid worker in Somalia who returned to England specifically to get involved in Momentum.

 As a labour supporter, she is very distressed by austerity and said: “People are oppressed by it, austerity is unjust, unfair and unwarranted.

 “I came back very disillusioned with the way the Labour Party was progressing and not protecting the rights of the people that it was set up to protect and defend.